-For Soraya Smaili, former dean of Unifesp and one of the coordinators of Sou_Ciência, the increase in trust in the SUS, in public universities and in Brazilian science are interlinked.
+For Soraya Smaili, former dean of Unifesp and one of the coordinators of Sou_Ciência, increased confidence in the SUS, in public universities and in Brazilian science are interlinked.
 According to her, Brazil has 40 university hospitals that make up a decisive service network during the pandemic and that had a great impact on how people see public health.